astrolabsoftware/fink/docs/migration.md

 ---

+#### 2025-02-14: new option trend available to class search

+The class search can be combined with a trend, such as rising or fading.
+More information in the [alert trends page](services/search/classsearch.md#alert-trends).

 #### 2025-01-06: /api/v1/columns becomes /api/v1/schema

 The endpoint `/api/v1/columns` has been renamed `/api/v1/schema` with the new API URL (see below).
 This means `https://fink-portal.org/api/v1/columns` becomes `https://api.fink-portal.org/api/v1/schema`.